tuaha311/washmix/README.md

 ## Applications
+`api` - REST API views, serializers and common handlers for Django REST Framework.

 `billing` - here we store all models related to the balance and cards of user.

+`branding` - all stuff that related to the WashMix branding of Admin Panel.

-`core` - core models of washmix project.
+`core` - core application of WashMix project, here we store some common utils, mixins, helper functions and classes.

+`deliveries` - application responsible for logic of request pickups, deliveries.

+`locations` - main logic of addresses, cities were we present  and zip codes that we support

 `notifications` - this application responsible for sending SMS and email messages to users and storing historical info about sending.

 `orders` - here we store all logic related to the order creation, cart and item management.

+`subscriptions` - Packages, Subscriptions and related services.

 `users` - one of the main applications, whole logic of clients, employees management stored here.

-`pickups` - logic of request pickups, deliveries

-`locations` - main logic of addresses, cities were we present  and zip codes that we support

 ## Project layout